joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

   solver.Add(Value[Island] == sum(Bridges))
 ```

-The second constraint is that the sums indicated by the signs are correct, and that no addends are repeated.
+The second and third constraints are that the sums indicated by the signs are correct, and that no addends are repeated.

 ```python
 for Sign in Signs: